-We estimate that the net proceeds we will receive from the sale of 10,000,000 shares of our common stock in this offering will be approximately \$129.3 million, or approximately \$149.0 million if the underwriters fully exercise their option to purchase additional shares, after deducting the underwriting discount and estimated offering expenses totaling approximately \$11.9 million (\$13.4 million if the underwriters fully exercise their option to purchase additional shares).
+We estimate that the net proceeds we will receive from the sale of 10,000,000 shares of our common stock in this offering will be approximately \$134.0 million, or approximately \$154.4 million if the underwriters fully exercise their option to purchase additional shares, in each case assuming an initial public offering price of \$14.62 per share (the mid-point of the estimated initial public offering price range set forth on the cover page of this prospectus), after deducting the underwriting discount and estimated offering expenses totaling approximately \$12.2 million (\$13.8 million if the underwriters fully exercise their option to purchase additional shares).
+The amount of net proceeds may be more or less than the amount described in this prospectus depending on the public offering price of the common stock and the actual number of shares of common stock we sell in the initial public offering, both of which will be determined at pricing.
+We may change the size of this offering based on demand and market conditions.